mongodb-developer/movie-vector-embedding-lab/README.md

 }
 ```

-On the read side, you encode your query using the same encoder, and submit that vectorized query via the <code>$vectorSearch</code> aggregation stage to your data to find the nearest neighbors in vector space.
+On the read side, you encode your query using the same encoder, and submit that vectorized query via the <code>$vectorSearch</code> aggregation stage to your data.
+The nearest neighbors in vector space to your query are returned as your search results.

 <div align="center"><img src="https://kwh-demos.s3.amazonaws.com/vector-embedding-lab-assets/HowVectorSearchWorks.png" width="600"/></div>

-This workshop is broken down into 4 parts to teach you how to create and perform vector search on your MongoDB Atlas data.
+<h3 style="margin-top:10px">This workshop is broken down into 4 parts to teach you how to create and perform vector search on your MongoDB Atlas data.</h3>

 <div align="center"><img src="https://kwh-demos.s3.amazonaws.com/vector-embedding-lab-assets/StepsVectorSearch.png" style="border-radius: 10px" alt="steps" width="700"/></div>